-Right to vote Authentication:
+4.4.2 Right to vote Authentication

-Proof of the right to vote is done by means of V-token, which is generated for the purpose of authentication that the voter has a legitimate right to vote in a particular contest.
+Proof of the right to vote is done by means of the VToken, which is generated for the purpose of authentication that the voter has a legitimate right to vote in a particular contest.

-The security characteristic of the V-token and hence its precise contents may vary depend on the precise requirements of a contest, the supplier of the voter registration system, the e-voting system, the voting channel or other parts of the electoral environment.
-Thus, the content of the V-token will vary to accommodate a range of authentication mechanisms that could be used, including; pin and password, encoded or cryptographic based password, hardware tokens, digital signatures, etc.
+The security characteristic of the VToken and hence its precise contents may vary depend on the precise requirements of a contest, the supplier of the voter registration system, the e-voting system, the voting channel or other parts of the electoral environment.
+Thus, the content of the VToken will vary to accommodate a range of authentication mechanisms that could be used. including; pin and password, encoded or cryptographic based password, hardware tokens, digital signatures, etc.

-The contents of the V-token may also depend on the requirements of a particular contest, which may mandate a particular method be used to identify the person and the voter.
-For example, if a country has a national identity card system, it could be used for the dual purpose of identifying the person and providing proof that the person is entitled to vote, provided the legal system (or the voting rules of a private election) allow a personal identify to be associated with a vote.
+The contents of the VToken may also depend on the requirements of a particular contest, which may mandate a particular method be used to identify the person and the voter.
+For example, if a country has a national identity card system, it could be used for the dual purpose of identifying the person and providing proof that the person is entitled to vote, provided the legal system (or the voting rules of a private election) allow a personal identity to be associated with a vote.
 However, this would not work for countries or private voting scenarios that require the voter to be anonymous.
 For such a contest the mechanism used to identify that a person has the right to cast a vote must not reveal the identity of the actual person, thus under such voting rules voter identity authentication and right to vote authentication do not use the same information or semantics.

-The security characteristic required of the V-token may also vary depending on legal requirements of a country or electoral rules used in a particular contest.
-Also, the threats to misuse of v-tokens will depend to a large degree on the voting channels used (e.g. physical presence at voting station, Internet, mobile phone).
-Bearing this in mind the XML schema of the V-token components must allow for various data types of authentication information to be contained within it.
+The security characteristic required of the VToken may also vary depending on legal requirements of a country or electoral rules used in a particular contest.
+Also, the threats to misuse of VTokens will depend to a large degree on the voting channels used (e.g. physical presence at voting station, Internet, mobile phone).
+Bearing this in mind the XML schema of the VToken components must allow for various data types of authentication information to be contained within it.

-It must be possible to prove that a V-token is associated with vote cast and the rules of the contest are followed, such as only one vote being allowed per voter, per contest.
-Thus providing proof /non-repudiation that all votes were genuine, they were cast in accordance with the rules of the contest, that no vote has been altered in any way and that all the votes counted in a contest were valid when audited to do so.

-Depending on the legal requirements of a country or electoral rules a voter may be challenged as to the right to vote, or may be given a temporary right to vote.
-In such cases the V-token may need to be qualified with a reason.
-In this document this is called a V-token Qualified.
-Before a vote is considered legitimate and counted the reason for the qualification must be have been suitable scrutinized, which could be done by the voting officials.
+- It must be possible to prove that a VToken is associated with a vote cast and the rules of the contest are followed, such as only one vote being allowed per voter, per contest.
+Thus providing proof /non-repudiation that all votes were genuine, they were cast in accordance with the rules of the contest, that no vote has been altered in any way and that all the votes counted in a contest were valid when audited. - Depending on the legal requirements of a country or electoral rules a voter may be challenged as to the right to vote, or may be given a temporary right to vote.
+In such cases the VToken may need to be qualified with a reason.
+In this document this is called a VToken Qualified.
+Before a vote is considered legitimate and counted the reason for the qualification must have been suitably scrutinized, which could be done by the voting officials.

-Protecting exchanges with remote voters:
+4.4.3 Protecting exchanges with remote voters